akeneo-labs/ExtensionStarter/README.md

 ## Using this starter kit

 ### Context
-Your extension is meant to work as part of an existing PIM installation, thus we will use PIM Community Standard Edition to host the connector.
+Our extension is meant to work as part of an existing PIM installation, thus we will use PIM Community Standard Edition to host the connector.
 This example host container will be at /tmp/pim-standard-edition on our filesystem.